JFuentesMartin/JFuentesMartin.github.io/_pages/about.md

 I'm a theoretical physicist passionate about exploring the mysteries that lie beyond the Standard Model, with a special focus on Flavor Physics and Effective Field Theories.
 I also developed the Mathematica packages <a href="https://gitlab.com/matchete/matchete">Matchete</a> and <a href="https://dsixtools.github.io/">DsixTools</a>, designed to simplify the processes of matching and renormalization group evolution for Effective Field Theory studies.
 Curious about my work?
 Check out my <a href="/publications">publications page</a> for more details.
 <br/>

 <br>In addition to my research, I hold a teaching position at the University of Granada.
-For an overview of my teaching experience and links to some of my notes, please visit my <a href="/teaching">teaching page</a>.
+For an overview of my teaching experience and links to some of my notes, visit my <a href="/teaching">teaching page</a>.
 </div>